apache/submarine/website/docs/devDocs/Development.md

 4. `submarine-traefik`: manage the ingress service

 5. `submarine-database`: store metadata in mysql database
+6. `submarine-minio`: store machine learning artifacts in minio object storage
+7. `submarine-mlflow`: platform for managing the end-to-end machine learning lifecycle
+8. `submarine-tensorboard`: tool for providing the measurements and visualizations during ml workflow.
-6. `submarine-server`: handle api request, submit job to container orchestration, and connect with database.
+9. `submarine-server`: handle api request, submit job to container orchestration, and connect with database.

-In this document, we only focus on the last two components.
+In this document, we focus on `submarine-server` and `submarine-database`.
 You can learn how to develop server, database, and workbench here.

 ## Video